 “It is possible that genetic factors may be involved in specific aspects of scoliosis, including the shape of a scoliosis curve and the risk for curve progression,” said scoliosis specialist Christopher R. Good, M.D., in the Journal of the Spinal Research Foundation.
 “A number of population studies have documented that scoliosis runs within families and that there is a higher prevalence of scoliosis among relatives of patients with scoliosis than within the general population.”

-The numbers do support the theory that scoliosis is hereditary, or passed down from family members — but does that necessarily mean it’s genetic?
+The numbers support the theory that scoliosis is hereditary, or passed down from family members — but does that necessarily mean it is genetic?

-To answer that question, it’s important to understand the difference between genetic and hereditary.
+To answer that question, it is important to understand the difference between genetic and hereditary.
 Most people use them synonymously, and in many cases they are, but there are subtle differences.
-A trait can be hereditary without being genetic; cultural characteristics, for example, are passed down through families but aren’t connected to genes.
-And genetic traits aren’t always hereditary.
-Consider cancer, which arises from mutant genes but in most cases isn’t inherited from one’s parents.
+A trait can be hereditary without being genetic; cultural characteristics, for example, are passed down through families but are not connected to genes, and genetic traits are not always hereditary.
+Consider cancer, which arises from mutant genes but in most cases is not inherited from one’s parents.

 “Researchers suspect that many genes are involved in adolescent idiopathic scoliosis,” says the National Institute of Health.
 “Some of these genes likely contribute to causing the disorder, while others play a role in determining the severity of spinal curvature and whether the curve is stable or progressive.
 Although many genes have been studied, few clear and consistent genetic associations with adolescent idiopathic scoliosis have been identified.”

 Is Scoliosis Environmental in Nature?